taoria/Tyche/README.md

 Divide  TRPG Rules into Json-Style files.

-Automatically build and generate character sheet.
+Automatically builds and generates character sheet.

 Offers an easy way for users to design TRPG gamerules.